jimmyjames/auth0-hapi-api-samples/02-Authenticate-HS256/README.md

 # Hapi Authentication for HS256-Signed Tokens

-This sample demonstrates how to protect endpoints in a Hapi API by verifing an incoming JWT access token signed by Auth0.
+This sample demonstrates how to protect endpoints in a Hapi API by verifying an incoming JWT access token signed by Auth0.
 The token must be signed with the HS256 algorithm and must be verified against the signing secret.

 ## Getting Started